Verstappen fastest as Albon surprises in opening practice - Speedcafe.com

 Not everyone immediately made the switch, Mercedes leaving Lewis Hamilton on the mediums.

-Still, grip remained low on the 5.8km, while the seven-time champion was complaining of bouncing.
+Still, grip remained low on the 5.8km, while the seven-time champion complained of bouncing.

 Following Sainz’s effort, his Ferrari team-mate Charles Leclerc 0.06s slower to sit second fastest.